 Content searches on the Internet can be relatively straightforward or somewhat complicated.
 Web content inaccessible by search engines is part of the so-called Deep Web, which also can contain content obtained only by using special browsers.
 A significant amount of child porn has moved into these online sub-levels, but where criminals go, investigators usually can follow.

 A Wisconsin prosecutor’s case is valid only if evidence shows a defendant knowingly accessed or possessed child porn.
-A Kohn Smith Roth defense attorney can help disprove criminal intent.
+A Kohn & Smith defense attorney can help disprove criminal intent.